-A professional security company will design and implement comprehensive security systems and process controls for safety of employees, inventory control, and risk mitigation.
+Navco has designed and implement comprehensive security systems and process controls for safety of employees, inventory control, and risk mitigation.
 The company will utilize extensive internal and external surveillance cameras and will meet all security standards set by the Cannabis Control Commission.
 All inventory, including plants and manufactured goods, will be stored in locked, limited access locations with strict security and monitored 24 hours a day, seven days a week.
 BCBC will implement strict guidelines to ensure the safety and security of its location.